The Art of War (Bone Thugs-n-Harmony album)

 The Art of War is the third studio album by American hip hop group Bone Thugs-n-Harmony which was released on July 29, 1997.
 The album sold 394,000 units in its first week of release.
 The album was certified quadruple Platinum by the RIAA in June 1998.
 It was the first double-album from Bone Thugs-n-Harmony.
 The album included the platinum-single "Look into My Eyes", and the gold-single "If I Could Teach the World".
 The whole album is produced by DJ U-Neek.

 A sequel to the album, The Art of War World War 3, was released on December 10, 2013.

 Singles

 "Look Into My Eyes" was the first commercial and radio single from The Art of War.
-"Look Into My Eyes" had debuted and peaked to number 4 on Billboard Hot 100 and Hot R&B/Hip Hop Songs then was able to debuted and peak at number 2 on Hot Rap Songs and spent 20 weeks on Billboard Hot 100 and Hot R&B/Hip Hop Songs and spent 35 weeks on Hot Rap Songs.
+"Look Into My Eyes" debuted and peaked at number 4 on Billboard Hot 100 and Hot R&B/Hip Hop Songs then debuted and peaked at number 2 on Hot Rap Songs and spent 20 weeks on Billboard Hot 100 and Hot R&B/Hip Hop Songs and spent 35 weeks on Hot Rap Songs.
 Later, two more two more radio singles were released: "Thug Luv", which ended up charting at number 60 on R&B/Hip-Hop Airplay for 3 weeks, and "Body Rott", which didn't appear on any charts.
 The final commercial single off the album, "If I Could Teach The World" peaked at number 27 on Hot 100, at number 20 on Hot R&B/Hip Hop Songs and number 3 on Hot Rap Songs.